bradleyburgess/eleventy-plugin-broken-links/README.md

 ## Overview

 This is an [11ty](https://www.11ty.dev/) plugin to check for broken external links after a build.

 Currently it only checks _external_ links, but I might add internal links at some point.
-(Feel free to send a PR.)

 The plugin uses `node-html-parser` and `url-status-code` under the hood, and caches results using `eleventy-fetch`.

 ### Features